-The tibial part is composed by the ventral sections of anterior primary rami of L4, L5; S1, S2, S3.
+Ventral sections of anterior primary rami of L4, L5; S1, S2, S3 compose the tibial part.

-The common part is composed by the dorsal sections of anterior primary rami of L4, L5; S1, S2.
+Dorsal sections of anterior primary rami of L4, L5; S1, S2 compose the common peroneal part.

 The 2 parts are typically enclosed in a standard sheath of the connective tissue.

-It leaves the pelvis via greater sciatic foramen below piriformis to goes into the gluteal region.
-Here it descends between the greater trochanter and ischial tuberosity along the back of the thigh.
+It goes into the gluteal region while, leaving the pelvis via greater sciatic foramen below piriformis.
+Here along the back of the thigh, it descends between the greater trochanter and ischial tuberosity.
 A little above the popliteal fossa (junction of middle and lower thirds of the thigh), it breaks up into terminal tibial and common peroneal nerves.

 It commences in the pelvis and ends at or just above the superior angle of the popliteal fossa by breaking up into tibial and common peroneal nerve.